 Outro

-Even though Mount Finn wasn’t on the menu, I decided to pay a quick visit.
-So back at the meadow, we went up the steep incline to the southeast ridge.
-Then we walked up to the peak with Mount Sawyer’s ghostly silhouette in the mists behind us.
+Even though Mount Finn wasn’t on the plan, we paid a quick visit.
+So back at the meadow, we took the steep incline to the southeast ridge.
+Then we walked up to the peak with Mount Sawyer’s ghostly silhouette behind us in the mists.

 Other than retracing our steps after a pitstop, we didn’t make any more stops.
 It was a cold day, with temperatures ranging from the mid-30s to mid-40s.
 Then we enjoyed a quiet 1.5-mile walk back to the car.